arnb-smnta/collaborative-ai_codeEditor/README.md

 4. Use HTTPS for all traffic
 5. Consider setting up a reverse proxy (Nginx, Traefik)
 6. Implement proper monitoring and logging
+7. uvicorn main:app --host 0.0.0.0 --port $PORT-use this as start command in the render application
+8. Dont put PORT variable in env if using render free tier to host

 ## 🔄 Future Enhancements